Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/backup_power` to retrieve all BBU module data
-* Reports health status, running status, charge count, remaining service life, and voltage for each BBU
+* Reports health status, running status, discharge count, remaining service life, and voltage for each BBU
 * Cookies and iBaseTokens are cached and re-used (the session timeout period is usually 20 minutes, configurable via `--cache-expire`)